bluekamandy/git-cheat-sheet/README.md

 `git push --delete <remote-branch-to-delete>` – allows you to delete a remote branch.
 You should do this after merging.

+## Submodules

+Git submodules allows you to incorporate dependencies into your project via the commandline.

+`git submodule add <remote-repo> <destination-directory>`

 ## Vocabulary

 **SHA Checksum** – Simple Hashing Algorithm